Hi, I’m Lydia. I have a problem and I’m not ashamed to admit it.

 This is the exception to the “let your photographer pick the location” rule.

-Last fall, a client requested a specific lakeside area near their home, next to a boat ramp.
-They were planning to move soon and wanted their photos at a location near and dear to their heart.
-I scoped it out ahead of time to ensure the light was good, and the evening of our session, we had the most gorgeous pinky-purple autumn sunset and perfectly still reflective water.
+Last fall, a client requested a specific lakeside area near their home.
+They were moving soon and wanted photos at a location near and dear to their heart.

 A meaningful location is a wonderful thing—when it works.
 Your photographer is the expert on light and location, and they should let you know if your chosen location will make for beautiful photos.